First Home Buyer's Guide

-Lenders will also consider your stability as a borrower, specifically, how long you have been in your current job and how long you have lived at your current address.
+Lenders will also consider your stability as a borrower.
+Specifically, they will consider how long you have been in your current job and how long you have lived at your current address.

-If you don't have the greatest history don’t worry, not all is lost, you may be able to qualify with what we call 2nd and 3rd tiered lenders who specialise in non conforming files
+If you don't have the greatest history-- don’t worry, not all is lost.
+You may be able to qualify with what we call 2nd and 3rd tiered lenders who specialize in non-conforming files.

-For example, take your savings, car, investments such as shares, real estate you own and superannuation minus any personal loans, mortgages, HECS, credit card or other debts.
+For example: take your savings, car, investments such as shares, real estate you own and superannuation.
+Then minus any personal loans, mortgages, HECS, credit card or other debts.

-Capital is important as in the event of a financial setback like losing your job, banks like to see that you have a safety cushion for repaying your liabilites such as your home loan.
+Capital is important.
+Important, as in the event of a financial setback like losing your job, because banks like to see that you have a safety cushion for repaying your liabilities such as your home loan.

-Of course in the current climate banks are very aware of responsible lending and of course that includes making sure you can repay the proposed loan without hardship.
-The banks work out capacity using a debt to income ratio or “servicing” ratio which is based on how much you earn compared to your level of debt.
-Simply your incoming versus your outgoings.
+Of course, in the current climate banks are very aware of responsible lending and of course that includes making sure you can repay the proposed loan without hardship.
+The banks work out capacity using a debt to income ratio or “servicing” ratio, which is based on how much you earn compared to your level of debt.
+Simply put: your incoming versus your outgoings.

 Something to keep in mind when looking at capacity is credit cards.
-Whether you owe 200 or 2000 if your limit is 3000 the banks will assess your capacity as if you owe 3000 - so watch out for those high credit card limits that arent needed or being used they may well be affecting your borrowing capacity more than you realise!
+Whether you owe 200 or 2000, if your limit is 3000 the banks will assess your capacity as if you owe 3000 - so watch out for those high credit card limits that aren't needed or being used they may well be affecting your borrowing capacity more than you realize!

-This refers to the financial conditions that exist at the time that you submit your application, specifically your interest rate, principal amount and general market conditions.
-As part of conditions the lender will also ask the borrower what the purpose of the home loan is, as purpose has a great affect on the conditions of the loan.
+This refers to the financial conditions that exist at the time that you submit your application.
+Specifically these are your interest rate, principal amount and general market conditions.
+As part of conditions, the lender will also ask the borrower what the purpose of the home loan is; as purpose has a great affect on the conditions of the loan.
 Due to recent changes most banks and lenders have reduced the amount investors can borrow.
-Because of these conditions, home buyers can still borrow quite high where as investors can be restricted, at times where lenders are getting restritive on different buyer and market segments its imperative to speak with a broker who can navigate all of the different “little mine fields” .
-Stricter lender consitions can also apply to the type of property such as rural properties, small apartments, certain postcodes etc - all of these properties can be affected by market conditions which in turn can affect the conditions the lender puts on the loan such as lower Loan to value ratios for properties in higher risk areas and higher risk could be considered a smaller purchase market
+Because of these conditions home buyers can still borrow quite high, where as investors can be restricted.
+At times where lenders are getting restrictive on different buyer and market segments, its imperative to speak with a broker who can navigate all of the different “little mine fields”.
+Stricter lender conditions can also apply to what type the property is classified.
+Rural properties, small apartments, certain postcodes etc. - all of these properties can be affected by market conditions.
+In turn, this can affect the conditions the lender puts on the loan.
+An example of this is lower Loan to value ratios for properties in higher risk areas and higher risk could be considered a smaller purchase market.

 Pro tip 2: It’s never too early to have an expert take a look at your situation and before you do anything (change job, take a loan, purchase something interest free) - talk to an expert.